Increasing economic growth, reducing poverty

-Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)
+Commissioned by: Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2014 to 2017
+Overall term: 2018 to 2021

 The growth of micro, small and medium-sized enterprises (MSMEs) has an important role to play in strengthening Cambodia’s economy.
 However, the country is only able to leverage some of the potential that a diverse, productive MSME sector offers rural and regional development.
 If this situation is to improve, key barriers to growth need to be overcome.
 These include a lack of diversity, an informal and deficient structure for resources, a weak entrepreneurial spirit that is largely found only in urban areas, a low level of technology and little local added value.

 Although women make a significant contribution in the MSME sector, they are also still at a disadvantage, lacking equal representation in both management and employment in MSMEs.
 Across the economy, most women in Cambodia continue to be employed in low-wage jobs with little security, earning on average 30 per cent less than their male colleagues.